nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/ElectronicLabNotebooks.md

 Every lab builds on a collection of protocols.
 Some protocols may describe routinely performed *standard operating procedures*, while others may be continuously evolving and adapted.
 In pre-digital times, protocols for a scientific project were collected in classical pen-and-paper lab notebooks.
 Inherently

-As such, the metadata (and) knowledge collected in these single-copy protocols was deemed hard to access (hidden in a shelf), hard to maintain (over generations of researchers) and hard to share and communicate (hand-written notes, post-its) with peers during the ongoing process. <!-- (unless published) -->
+As such, the metadata knowledge collected in these single-copy protocols was hard to access (hidden in a shelf), maintain (over generations of researchers) or share and communicate (hand-written notes, post-its) with peers during the ongoing process. <!-- (unless published) -->
 <!--
 1. Protocols: basis to lab procedures
 2. Key to knowledge of a biological laboratory